Ainulindalë: Analysis

 "The Music of the Ainur", as it appears in The Book of Lost Tales, is based on Norse mythology.
-Like Hesiod's Theogony or the Gylfaginning in the Prose Edda, it answers questions of cosmogony, and story's style has been compared to that of old Norse texts.
+Like Hesiod's Theogony or the Gylfaginning in the Prose Edda, it answers questions of cosmogony, and its style has been compared to that of old Norse texts.
 Although the wording differs substantially, the Valar and the Æsir are alike in influencing the world and being influenced by their actions; Manwë has been compared to Odin in this context.